3.9 Intakes Involving DFCS or Child Placement Agency Foster or Adoptive Homes

 2. Classify the intake report as a Special Investigation: Maltreatment Not in Care, when the intake report does not include a child in DFCS custody.

-6. Notify the legal and boarding (if applicable) County Director(s) and CICC Point of Contact(s) (POC) via email within two hours of the Intake Assessment screen-out disposition, when the Screen-out Intake Assessments involve a child in DFCS custody.
+4. Notify the legal and boarding (if applicable) County Director(s) and CICC POC(s) via email within two hours of the Intake Assessment screen-out disposition, when the Screen-out Intake Assessments involve a child in DFCS custody.
 Document in the Intake Assessment the notification to the County Director(s) and CICC POC(s).

-1. Thoroughly evaluate all information gathered to make an intake decision in accordance with policy 3.2 Intake: Make an Intake Decision.
+1. Thoroughly analyze family functioning information gathered to make an intake decision in accordance with policy 3.2 Intake: Make an Intake Decision.

-3. Review and approve the Special Investigation Intake Assessment in Georgia SHINES using the guidelines outlined in Maltreatment in Care Georgia SHINES Job Aid:
+2. Review and approve the Special Investigation Intake Assessment in Georgia SHINES:

 2. Verify the Intake Assessment is classified as a Special Investigation.

-4. When the screen-out Intake Assessment involves a child in the custody of DFCS ensure email notification is provided to legal and boarding (if applicable) County Director(s) and CICC POC(s) within two hours of the screen-out Intake Assessment disposition and the notification is documented in the Intake Assessment.
+3. When the screen-out Intake Assessment involves a child in the custody of DFCS ensure email notification is provided to legal and boarding (if applicable) County Director(s) and CICC POC(s) within two hours of the screen-out Intake Assessment disposition and that the notification is documented in the Intake Assessment.

 Policy Violations